-Camel's Hump State Park Professional Review and Guide
+Camel's Hump State Park Professional Guide

 "A hump of solid stone composes the 4,083-foot summit, tufted with a small patch of alpine tundra.
 Expansive views sweep across the state.
 A 20,000-acre protected landscape surrounds it.
 No structure has ever stood upon the summit, making it Vermont’s highest undeveloped peak.
 It’s a popular destination, but the scenery and views merit the crowds.